leventarican/android-kotlin-developer-ng/examples/googlemaps/README.md

 ## Geofencing
 * use a broadcast receiver to listen to the geofence transitions

+### Testing with emulator
+* add a geofence (circle radius) near to user location with long click
+* define a route with entering the geofence: `emulator > location > routes > play route`
+* when user crosses (enters) the geofence cirle a broadcast receiver will catch the event

 ### Configuraton
 * add dependency to app gradle file
 ```